 How much time do you have to get ready in the morning?
-Are you one of those people who snoozes the alarm until the last possible second, or do you relish being able to take time in the morning to eat breakfast, have a leisurely routine, and start your day in a relaxing way?
+Are you one of those people who snooze the alarm until the last possible second, or do you relish being able to take time in the morning to eat breakfast, follow a leisurely routine, and start your day in a relaxing way?
 When establishing your morning skincare routine, this is the first question you need to answer, says Dr. Francesca Fusco, MD, a dermatologist at Wexler Dermatology in New York City.

 One last thing: It's almost equally important to note what you shouldn't use in the morning as it is to highlight what you should use.
-"Retinol and very strong glycolic acids in the form of peels or lotions are best used at night, because they may leave the skin a bit sensitive, and more at risk for sun damage," Fusco says.
+"Retinol and very strong glycolic acids in the form of peels or lotions are best used at night, because they may leave the skin a bit sensitive, and more at risk for sun damage," Dr. Fusco says.
 "And moisturizing masks are also best used at night because you'll have a whole night's sleep during which the skin can absorb the moisturizer."